 Consequently, the paper also touches briefly on reporting requirements.
 This is to help provide a start for actuaries interacting with those undertaking financial reporting.
 The main learning is that PPOs can again lead to new requirements.
 These requirements may differ for different financial statements, with two obvious and common distinct types being statutory and regulatory returns.
-Furthermore, it is important for those working in reserving, pricing and capital modelling to understand how their work will affect the financial results of their client or company.
+Furthermore, it is important for those working in reserving, pricing and capital modelling to understand how their work will affect the financial results of their company or client if they are a consultant.
 Increased communication with financial reporting professionals may be needed to aid understanding on both sides.
 Requirements will vary depending on each reporting basis and the sanctions and consequences of inaccurate financial statements can be very severe.

 This paper is just a starting point for actuarial professionals working with PPOs.
-With PPO's valuation often being highly sensitive to the assumptions, it is important that practitioners continue to build their skills in order to gain a comprehensive understanding of the liabilities.
+With the valuation of PPOs often being highly sensitive to the assumptions, it is important that practitioners continue to build their skills in order to gain a comprehensive understanding of the liabilities.
 PPOs will evolve as a settlement method over time, so actuarial practitioners will need to stay aware of developments arising and act on them accordingly.